PrGermux/yield-reporter/README.md

 ```

 ## Usage
-**Warning:** This programm works only with specific data files.
+**WARNING:** This programm works only with specific data files.
 The user must adjust each tab to his/her needs with the respect to the structure of Excel-file.

 Run the main application:
 ```sh
 python main.py
 ```
+The source code of provided screenshots can be found in "Yield Reporter.zip".

 ## Freezing
 Run the code in a command line:
 ```sh